codymaniac/specripper/DOCKER_DEPLOYMENT_GUIDE.md

     ```bash
     docker save -o specripper-image.tar specripper
     ```
 2.  **Check for the file**: A new file named `specripper-image.tar` will be created in your project folder.
 This single file is all you need to transfer.
 It contains your app, the Linux `node_modules`, and the Node.js runtime.
+Its size should be well under your 2GB transfer limit.

 ### Step 3: Transfer the File

-Move the `specripper-image.tar` file from your Windows PC to your air-gapped CentOS 9 machine using your company's approved method (e.g., a secured USB drive, sanctioned network transfer, etc.).
+Move the `specripper-image.tar` file from your Windows PC to your air-gapped CentOS 9 machine using your company's approved method (e.g., a secured USB drive).

 **Note on using GitHub for transfer:**
-If your company policy allows, you can use GitHub Releases to help move the file.
-You cannot use a normal `git push` because the file is too large.
+If you need to transfer the file via an internet-connected machine and your company policy allows, you can use GitHub Releases.
+You cannot use a normal `git push` because the `.tar` file is too large.
 1. Go to your repository on GitHub.com.
 2. Navigate to **"Releases"** and draft a new release.
 3. Upload your `specripper-image.tar` file as a release asset.
 4. From the internet PC, you can then download this file from the Releases page.

 ### Step 4: Load the Image (On Your Air-Gapped CentOS 9 PC)